kyma-project/community/guidelines/releases-guidelines/02-kyma-release-process.md

    clusterAssetGroupsVersion: release-1.4
    ```

-   iv.
+   .
 Create a pull request with your changes to the release branch.

    ![PullRequest](./assets/release-PR.png)